mckennapsean/dissertation/content/04-example.md

 the artifacts we achieved.
 <!--
 We will refer to
-methods listed in [@tab:methods] using a prefix, such as the method of controlled experiments (*M-28*).
+methods listed in [@tbl:methods] using a prefix, such as the method of controlled experiments (*M-28*).
 -->
 We note that this description is a